PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 We will use one of the most popular: [MVC](https://www.calhoun.io/using-mvc-to-structure-go-web-applications/).

 MVC stands for **Model - View - Controller**.
-It's an architecture where your code logic is split into smaller part to easily maintain and scale a project.
+It's an architecture where your code logic is split into smaller parts to easily maintain and scale a project.

 We will now adapt MVC to our need, don't worry if we do not strictly follow the architecture.